davidmontoyago/k8s-vault-lab/README.md

-# Prototype of auto unsealing Vault with dynamic app creds on K8s
+# Prototype of auto unsealing Vault with Consul backend and dynamic app creds on K8s

 ## Deploy a Consul cluster
 Use Consul as storage backend.